fiorins/gas-snippets/README.md

 # gas-snippets

-A collection of functions I created for a Google Apps Scripts project.
+A collection of functions I created for a **Google Apps Script** project.

 To use these scripts you'll have to create an account on the relative service (_Cuttly_/_TinyUrl_/_UrlBae_) to shorten urls through their APIs.